JoshWein/blog/_posts/2017-01-08-garbage-collection.md

 1. Preparation: Clear the mark bit on every single object.
 2. Mark Phase: Set the mark bit on every reachable object.
-3. Sweep Phase: Scan the heap for any objects that don't have their mark bit set and return the to the free list.
+3. Sweep Phase: Scan the heap for any objects that don't have their mark bit set and return to the free list.
 4. Finalization Phase: Any unreachable objects are enqueued for finalization.
 Finalization is the ability to execute user code right before an object is collected.
 This allows the system to reclaim any system resources or non-garbage-collected memory associated with the object.

 ##### [back to top](#top)